How a Certified Recovery Coach Helps You Manifest Happiness & Fulfillment in Recovery.

 Why recovery coaching is beneficial to a lifestyle for living sober.

 Recovery Coaching or Sober Coaching is not only beneficial to those in early recovery, but vital to living a purposeful life in all stages of recovery.
 The Lighthouse, a sober living home in Connecticut incorporates Recovery Coaching services to help their residents realize their potential to achieve their goals.
 Your Recovery Coach uses his life experiences to provide you with support, but it is up to you to choose the goals deem vital to your recovery.

 New York State Office of Alcoholism and Substance Abuse Services defines Recovery Coaching as “a form of strength-based support for persons in or seeking recovery from alcohol and other drugs, or other addictions.”

-A Recovery Coach or Sober Coach whose aim is to assist you in achieving your recovery based goal and maintain your highest potential in life.
+A Recovery Coach or Sober Coach is a person whose aim is to assist you in achieving your recovery based goal and maintain your highest potential in life.